 Lexington in Henderson County, Tennessee — The American South (East South Central)

 Location.
-35° 38.384′ N, 88° 21.904′ W. Marker is in Lexington, Tennessee, in Henderson County.
-Marker is at the intersection of East Church Street (U.S. 412) and College Lane, on the right when traveling east on East Church Street.
+35° 38.925′ N, 88° 23.569′ W. Marker is in Lexington, Tennessee, in Henderson County.
+Marker is at the intersection of South Main Street and Natchez Trace Drive, on the right when traveling south on South Main Street.
 Touch for map.
-Marker is on the property of the New Union University campus at Lexington, Tennessee.
-Marker is in this post office area: Lexington TN 38351, United States of America.
+Marker is at or near this postal address: 72 South Main Street, Lexington TN 38351, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Battle for Lexington (approx. 1˝ miles away); a different marker also named Forrest's Raid (approx. 4˝ miles away); Mills Darden (approx. 7.3 miles away); a different marker also named Mills Darden Red Mound (approx. 9.3 miles away); The Battle of Parker's Crossroads (approx. 9.3 miles away); a different marker also named The Battle of Parker's Crossroads (approx. 10 miles away); Union Wagon Train (approx. 10.1 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Veterans Memorial (about 300 feet away, measured in a direct line); Battle for Lexington (approx. 0.2 miles away); Montgomery High School (approx. 0.4 miles away); Forrest's Raid (approx. 1.7 miles away); a different marker also named Forrest's Raid (approx. 6.1 miles away); Mills Darden (approx. 6.1 miles away); Red Mound (approx. 8.6 miles away); The Battle of Parker's Crossroads (approx. 8.6 miles away).
 Touch for a list and map of all markers in Lexington.

 Credits.
-This page was last revised on June 23, 2017.
-This page originally submitted on December 17, 2012, by Ken Smith of Milan, Tennessee.
-This page has been viewed 326 times since then and 40 times this year.
-Photos: 1, 2. submitted on December 17, 2012, by Ken Smith of Milan, Tennessee. • Craig Swain was the editor who published this page.
+This page was last revised on September 21, 2020.
+It was originally submitted on September 21, 2020, by Duane Marsteller of Murfreesboro, Tennessee.
+This page has been viewed 58 times since then.
+Photos: 1, 2. submitted on September 21, 2020, by Duane Marsteller of Murfreesboro, Tennessee. • Devry Becker Jones was the editor who published this page.